tleecsm/VoVTCG/vov/data/cards.md

 ## <b>Rapid Fire</b>
 ### <i> Order, Ranged</i>
  - Rank: 3
- - Cost: 0
+ - Cost: 1

 Whenever a ranged card arrives at a fortification this turn, you may discard a card.
-If you do, the arriving card attacks twice in the attack step until the end of this turn.
+If you do, the arriving card attacks twice in the attack step until the end of this turn. (<i>You may choose different targets for the attacks</i>).
 <br>

 ##### ALP.RNG.027